aridiosilva/TDD/README.md

  -  ***Web Service***: Classes that perform some HTTP action.
 As with the database category, this dependency can be either an external library (such as Java HTTP) or a class that depends on such library.

- - ***External dependency: Libraries (or classes that make use of libraries) that are external to the current project.
+ - ***External dependency***: Libraries (or classes that make use of libraries) that are external to the current project.
 Examples are Jetty and Ruby runtimes, JSON parsing libraries (such as GSON), e-mail libraries, etc.

 -  ***Test support***: Classes that support testing itself.
 Examples are fake domain objects, test data builders and web services for tests.